johnathankent/atom-autocomplete-vue/README.md

-# Vue.js 2.0 Autocomplete for Atom.io
+# Vue 2.0+ Autocomplete for Atom.io

 > Still under development **(might not be stable)**.
 Contributions are welcome :smiley: